benzouye/framework/README.md

 To define each print behavior, you will need to :

 * create a PHP file in the template directory named like this print.{item\_name}.{print\_alias}.php

-### Select Label

-In each item description file, you can add a "selectLabel" element, as a string with CONCAT SQL syntax.
-For example, with an item named "product" with two attributes title and amount.
-If you want to use this item in a select HTML markup, you can define selectLabel as "CONCAT( title, ' ( ', amount, ' )' ) AS titlePrice".
-Though in other item description file, you can define the columnLabel with "titlePrice" to display concat columns instead of one.

 ### ReadOnly States